srdjan/mono-jsx/README.md

 }
 ```

-The `html` tag function is a global function injected by mono-jsx, you can use it in any JSX expression without importing it.
-You also can use the `css` and `js`, that are just aliases of the `html` tag function, to render CSS and JavaScript code.
+The `html` tag function is globally available without importing.
+You can also use `css` and `js` tag functions for CSS and JavaScript:

 ```jsx
 function App() {